danielbayerlein/zazu-rubygems/README.md

 ## Usage

-To use it simply type `gem` then the namem to search for.
-For example `gem pry`.
+To use it simply type `gem` then the name to search for.
+For example `gem pretty-pro`.

 ![screenshot](./screenshot.png)